Snowflake-Labs/sfquickstarts/site/sfguides/src/deploying_custom_models_to_snowflake_model_registry/deploying_custom_models_to_snowflake_model_registry.md

 author: Mats Stellwall
-id: deploying_custom_models_to_snowpark_model_registry
+id: deploying_custom_models_to_snowflake_model_registry
-summary: Through this quickstart guide, you will learn how to deploy a custom model to the Snowpark Model Registry.
+summary: Through this quickstart guide, you will learn how to deploy a custom model to the Snowflake Model Registry.
 <!--- Categories below should be hyphenated, i.e., Getting-Started.
 Do not leave blank.
 Visit site for available categories. -->
 categories: Getting-Started
 environments: web